-The Department of Surgery at Brigham and Women’s Hospital (BWH) offers residents a quality research and academic enrichment experience building on a long tradition which has been translated into new knowledge and procedures that benefit all.
-Research conducted at BWH has been recognized by many honors including the Nobel Prize.
+The Department of Surgery at Brigham and Women’s Hospital offers residents a quality research and academic enrichment experience, building on a long tradition which has been translated into new knowledge and procedures that benefit all.
+Research conducted at the Brigham has been recognized by many honors, including the Nobel Prize.

-Building on generations of success, the Department of Surgery initiated a structured surgical research program for trainees in 2010 founded on several important principles:
+Building on generations of success, the Department of Surgery initiated a structured surgical research program for trainees in 2010 that was founded on several important principles:

-A system as low impact on trainees, faculty, and staff as possible
+A system that is as low impact on trainees, faculty and staff as possible.

-Plan that is competitive for extramural funding as a worthwhile and important educational experience
+A plan that is competitive for extramural funding and is a worthwhile, important educational experience.

-Experience that sustains the long standing BWH culture that research skills beyond clinical training is an integral component of the BWH surgical residency
+Experience that sustains the long-standing Brigham culture, in which research skills beyond clinical training are an integral component.

 Surgical Resident Research Council Administration

-Director of Resident Research, Keith Ozaki, MD, whose activities include introduction of the program at medical student interview days and intern orientation, construction of the research core curriculum education, periodic program evaluations, and evaluations of individual trainee progress and mentors.
+Director of Resident Research, Keith Ozaki, MD - Some of his contributions include the introduction of the program at medical student interview days and intern orientation, construction of the research core curriculum, periodic program evaluations, and evaluations of individual trainee progress and mentors.

-BWH Surgical Resident Research Council membership includes Program Director, Director of Resident Research, one resident in their research experience, PI of all BWH Surgical NIH Training Grants, Center for Surgery and Public Health Administration Designee, Surgical Educator, VA Surgical Researcher, Children's Hospital Boston representative and Department of Surgery Research Administrative Director.
+Brigham Surgical Resident Research Council membership includes a program director, a director of Resident Research, one resident with research experience, a PI for all Brigham surgical NIH training grants, a Center for Surgery and Public Health administration designee, a surgical educator, a VA surgical researcher, a Boston Children's Hospital representative and a Department of Surgery Research administrative director.

-The BWH Surgical Resident Research Council must approve all proposed resident research tours prior to initiation.
+The Brigham Surgical Resident Research Council must approve all proposed resident research tours prior to initiation.
 Moonlighting is permitted in moderation with the approval of the mentor.

-First six internship months: one-on-one meetings to determine mentors, funding strategies
+First six internship months: One-on-one meetings to determine mentors and funding strategies.

-Winter of the first year: initial proposal presented to Surgical Resident Research Council; plan will be evaluated on personal, professional, economic criteria, and how well it fits with the overall goals/resources of the department
+Winter of the first year: Initial proposal presented to the Surgical Resident Research Council; plan will be evaluated on personal, professional, economic criteria and how well it fits with the overall goals/resources of the department.

-One year before research tour commences: final proposal presented to Surgical Resident Research Council.
-Statement of Training and Resources to be signed by trainee, mentor, Director of Resident Research, and Vice-Chair of Research
+One year before research tour commences: Final proposal presented to the Surgical Resident Research Council.
+Statement of Training and Resources to be signed by trainee, mentor, director of Resident Research and vice-chair of Research.

-Throughout year: trainee works with mentor on funding applications
+Throughout the year: Trainee works with mentor on funding applications.